fre5h/CentrifugoBundle/Resources/docs/authentication.md

 ### Private Channel

+#### Create own channel authenticator

-This bundle provides possibility to register custom channel authenticators.
+This bundle provides possibility to register custom channel authenticators for private channels.
 What you need is to create a service which implements [`Fresh\CentrifugoBundle\Service\ChannelAuthenticator\ChannelAuthenticatorInterface`](./../../Service/ChannelAuthenticator/ChannelAuthenticatorInterface.php).

 ```php
 <?php